Should people stop taking Birth Control if they are going to get a breast augmentation?

 Stop Taking Birth Control for Breast Augmentation?

-Birth control pills and plastic surgery
+Birth control and BA

 Breast augmentation and oral contraceptives